himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 <center>
 <a href="../../img/posts/sold-bonobo/temps.jpg"><img alt="Temp Sensors" src="../../img/posts/sold-bonobo/temps.jpg" style="max-width: 80%;"/></a>

-<caption>Parallell Compression on the Bonobo Spiked the Temps</caption>
+<caption>Parallel Compression on the Bonobo Spiked the Temps</caption>
 </center>

 I hoped the extra *thickness* of the Bonobo would help with the heating issues.